-Pink Shirt Day: Stop bullying and spread kindness
+Pink Shirt Day: Speak up and stop bullying

-Join the Pink Shirt Day movement on Friday 17th May 2019 to stop bullying and spread kindness.
+Join the Pink Shirt Day movement on Friday 20th May 2022 to stop bullying.
 Speak Up, Stand Together, Stop Bullying – Kōrero Mai, Kōrero Atu, Mauri Tū, Mauri Ora!

 How you can get involved with Pink Shirt Day